-In the context of the veterinary drug monitoring plan that ANSES has implemented via the French Agency for Veterinary Medicinal Products, serious and even lethal adverse reactions in cats treated with topical antiparasitic treatments containing permethrin used for treating dogs are regularly reported.
-ANSES therefore reminds cat owners to never use permethrin-based veterinary medicinal products on their cats and provides them here with a series of recommendations in order to avoid cat poisonings.
+As part of the veterinary pharmacovigilance scheme ANSES operates via the French Agency for Veterinary Medicinal Products, serious or even fatal adverse reactions in cats treated with topical antiparasitics containing permethrin, normally intended for dogs, are regularly reported.
+ANSES therefore reminds cat owners that they should never use permethrin-based veterinary drugs, and offers some advice on how to avoid poisoning.

 The article has been added to your library

 Permethrin-based antiparasitics intended for dogs are toxic to cats

 For several years now, ANSES has been recording serious or even fatal adverse reactions in cats treated with these topical antiparasitics, through the veterinary pharmacovigilance scheme it operates via the French Agency for Veterinary Medicinal Products.
 Accidents continue to occur despite communication measures targeting veterinarians and animal owners, such as labelling stating that these drugs are absolutely contraindicated in cats.
 In 2018, the Agency recorded 122 reports of adverse reactions in cats following administration of permethrin-based treatments; 54 were regarded as serious and six cats died as a result of the use of one of these antiparasitic drugs authorised for dogs.

 In this context, the Agency reminds cat owners to remain vigilant and not to treat their animals with drugs containing permethrin.